Weekend Reading – Building wealth and getting semi-retirement ready, financial facelifts gone wild, and more #moneystuff

 Have a great weekend!

-Quite the Financial Facelift article in The Globe recently.
+Quite the Financial Facelift article in The Globe and Mail recently.
 I’ve shared the link but will write more about it below since I know some of you don’t pay to get behind the Globe paywall like I do!

 The article features Stella, a do-it-yourself investor who has a tidy sum of “dividend-paying Canadian corporations to take advantage of the dividend tax credit…$860,000 portfolio heavily weighted in Canadian financials, utilities and telecom stocks.”